Kodular/Documentation/docs/components/user-interface/floating-action-button.md

 [[Method('Floating Action Button', 'Hide', false)]]

-Hides the fab button.
+_Hides the fab button._

 ### HideTextMessage

 [[Method('Floating Action Button', 'HideTextMessage', false)]]

-Hides text message.
+_Hides text message._

 ### Show

 [[Method('Floating Action Button', 'Show', false)]]

-Shows the fab button.
+_Shows the fab button._

 ### ShowTextMessage

 [[Method('Floating Action Button', 'ShowTextMessage', false)]]

-Show a new text message near to the fab with the given properties.
-You can do the changes with the properties in the advanded category.
+_Show a new text message near to the fab with the given properties.
+You can do the changes with the properties in the advanded category._

 ### StartRotationAnimation

 [[Method('Floating Action Button', 'StartRotationAnimation', false)]]

-Starts a rotation animation.
+_Starts a rotation animation.
 You can use the 'Rotation Duration','Rotation Start Degrees' and 'Rotation End Degrees' to define the animation.
-This block will work too if the 'Rotation On Click' property is disabled.
+This block will work too if the 'Rotation On Click' property is disabled._

 ## Properties

 ### Background Color

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Floating Action Button', 'Background Color')]]